The Netherlands really doesn't want new joint debt

 Recovery fund money can also not be spent on support for households or businesses, which make up a large proportion of the German and Dutch support schemes, because these should be covered by national tax-based spending.

-But with interest rates on capital markets not being equal, similar support measures would significantly more expensive for Italy and Greece.
+But with interest rates on capital markets not being equal, similar support measures would be significantly more expensive for Italy and Greece.